LunarWatcher/upm/README.md

 ## What?

-Installs shit so you don't have to, and manages the dependencies of the dependencies so you're not stuck with version mismatches.
+Installs shit so you don't have to.
+This is, in essence, a gigantic automation project (and an excuse for me to get acquainted with the Lua C API, but that's a different story).

 ## Like?